j-mueller/ghci-websockets/README.md

 ## Contents

-The `Ghci.Server.Websockets` module implements the actual websocket server, broadcasting JSON objects to all clients. `Ghci.Server.Http` servers the index.html page that goes with the messages defined in `Ghci.Websockets.Message`.
+The `Ghci.Server.Websockets` module implements the actual websocket server, sending JSON objects to all clients. `Ghci.Server.Http` servers the index.html page that goes with the messages defined in `Ghci.Websockets.Message`.

 ## Quickstart